savid97/Projects/README.md

-This repo is a collection of data science related projects completed .
+This repo is a collection of data science related projects completed.